sesaquecruz/java-tasks-api/README.md

-# Task Manager API
+# Tasks API

-This is a task management service that provides secure endpoints for creating, finding, updating, and deleting tasks.
-It also has features such as finding tasks using pagination, sorting, and searching based on terms.
+This is a Rest API that provides secure endpoints for creating, finding, updating, and deleting tasks.
+It also allows finding tasks using pagination, sorting, and searching based on terms.

 ## Endpoints